kashirin-alex/swc-db/docs/use/sql/README.md

 * ##### The Cells-Interval syntax
 The Cells-Interval is a group of conditions, joined by the TOKEN ``` AND ``` plus Flags, for matching cells against it. \
-All the Conditions and Flags are optional, without a LIMIT and any Conditions the condition is equal to select all cells in the column/s . \
+All the Conditions, Flags and Options are optional, without a LIMIT and any Conditions the condition is equal to select all cells in the column/s . \
 ***```cells=(```
 [ [```Condition-Range```](#the-condition-range-syntax) ]
 [``` AND ```]